 If you were to travel across the globe you would quickly recognize that many cultures do not consume coffee with the typical artificial sweetener that most of us have been putting into our bodies for decades.

-If you took a quick tour around the Northern Scandinavian region of northern Europe, which encompasses, Norway, Sweden and Denmark, you may be suggested to add cheese into your coffee.
+If you took a quick tour around the Northern Scandinavian region of northern Europe, which includes, Norway, Sweden and Denmark, you may be suggested to add cheese into your coffee.
 This tradition is known as kaffeost, which is Swedish for coffee cheese.

 If you take a quick detour to Ireland, you would be suggested to put a splash of whisky in your coffee.
-Who doesn't want some alcohol to spruce up their morning.
+Who doesn't want some alcohol to spruce up their morning?
 As the Irish would say, our Cawfee is QUARE.

 Ditch your old milk and half and half coffee for a new experience!